SilkRose/Pony/stories/deternal/deternal.md

 "I can't, I don't even understand how I turned into an alicorn… I'm sorry, Sweetie."

 Sweetie Belle lowered her head in defeat as more tears fell from her.

-"We better go see her one last time.
-I don't think she'll be with us much longer."
+Applejack poked her head into the room.
+"You two should get up here.
+She don't got much time left…"

 Twilight followed Sweetie upstairs and the two found the rest of their friends huddled around Rarity in her bed.